 Many parents would trust that their Church would be a safe space for this growth and development.
 Unfortunately, that has really never been the case for some families.

 Especially where children are involved, sexual abuse is a horribly detrimental crime that can forever alter one’s life—and even shatter their faith.
 So why does sexual abuse in the LDS Church seem so common?

 There are many reasons for the prevalence of sexual abuse within the Mormon Church.
 Most often, it’s a result of favoring the Church’s reputation, the way laws are written, and the values that are impressed upon LDS members.

 The Reputation of the Church Comes First

-While leaders might be acting in what they think is the best interest of all parties involved, they’re ultimately putting the good of the Church ahead of victims’ wellbeing.
+While leaders might be acting in what they think is the best interest of all parties involved, they’re ultimately putting the good of the Church ahead of the victims’ wellbeing.

 Bishops, for example, act in representation of God—which usually means serving the Church above the individual.
-Though Bishops and other Church leaders may use their best judgement when making decisions related to sexual abuse allegations, those decisions almost always favor the Church’s reputation over a victim’s needs.
+Though Bishops and other Church leaders may use their best judgment when making decisions related to sexual abuse allegations, those decisions almost always favor the Church’s reputation over a victim’s needs.

 And with that mindset, unfortunate patterns of systemic sexual abuse are allowed to continue.